lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 #### Managing Subscriptions

-The applications below demonstrate handling stream subscriptions - accepting/rejecting subscriptions, grouping subscribers on branches, pushing data to all subscribers or to a specific stream branch.
+The apps below demonstrate handling stream subscriptions - accepting/rejecting subscriptions, grouping subscribers on branches, pushing data to all subscribers or to a specific stream branch.

-On load, Application C registers an Interop stream called "G42Core.Stream.Basic".
-Click the "Subscribe" button in Application A and Application B to subscribe to the registered stream.
-Application A and Application B will print to the page subscription success or error messages, as well as the received data from the stream (time stamp and a message).
+On load, App C registers an Interop stream called "G42Core.Stream.Basic".
+Click the "Subscribe" button in App A and App B to subscribe to the registered stream.
+App A and App B will print to the page subscription success or error messages, as well as the received data from the stream (time stamp and a message).

-When Application C receives a new subscription request, it will print the subscription info on the page and show three buttons for the subscription: "Accept", "Accept on Private" and "Reject".
+When App C receives a new subscription request, it will print the subscription info on the page and show three buttons for the subscription: "Accept", "Accept on Private" and "Reject".

 - "Accept" - accepts the subscription on the default branch.
 - "Accept on Private" - accepts the subscription on a branch called "Private".